 - Meet with the public and share your research and activities during a Meet the Scientists & Engineers event during our Free Friday Family Night!

-If you would like to be notified regarding recruitment for the next cohort, please complete the application form to be contacted and to have first consideration.
+Please submit the application form by Monday, February 18, 2019.
+If you cannot commit to the above dates but would like to be notified regarding recruitment for the next cohort, please fill out the application form to be contacted and to have first consideration.

 About the Program